open-telemetry/oteps/text/0202-events-api.md

 For reference, a prototype of the Events API in Java is [here](https://github.com/scheler/opentelemetry-java/pull/1/files)

 Client-side telemetry is one of the initial clients that will use the Events API and so the API will be made available in JavaScript, Java and Swift first to be able to use in the SDKs for Browser, Android and iOS.
-It may also be added in Go since there is a kubernetes events receiver implemented in Collector based on Logs data-model.
+It may also be added in Go since there is a Kubernetes events receiver implemented in Collector based on Logs data-model.

 The Events API consist of these main classes:

 * EventEmitterProvider is the entry point of the API.
 It provides access to EventEmitters..
 * EventEmitter is the class responsible for creating events using Log records.

 ### EventEmitterProvider

 EventEmitter can be accessed with an EventEmitterProvider.

 In implementations of the API, the EventEmitterProvider is expected to be the stateful object that holds any configuration.